 Die casting simulation for shrinkage porosity prediction

-In zinc alloy a faster casting method has been developed, which makes possible to produce castings with specific features, suitable for the manufacturing of automotive parts, large and small household appliances components, and hydrothermal systems.
+In zinc alloy a faster casting method has been developed, which makes it possible to produce castings with specific features, suitable for the manufacturing of automotive parts, large and small household appliances components and hydrothermal systems.

 What is shrinkage porosity